Personal data vs. sensitive personal data

 The consequences of a data breach of sensitive information for companies will also vary, and can be relatively minor to catastrophic, depending on the amount of data leaked, its sensitivity, and your company’s level of negligence.

-In some cases, companies have been required to pay tens of millions of dollars in damage compensation to customers and financial institutions.
+In some cases, companies had to pay tens of millions of dollars in damage compensation to customers and financial institutions.
 Small and medium businesses are the most vulnerable.
-Since smaller organizations have higher costs relative to their size than larger organizations, their ability to recover financially from a data breach.
+Smaller organizations have higher costs relative to their size than larger organizations.
+This makes it very difficult to recover financially from a data breach.

-Besides substantial financial penalties, companies found in breach will have to spend money on responding to and recovering from it, as well as suffer a damaged reputation among stakeholders and customers.
+Besides substantial financial penalties, companies found in breach will have to spend money on responding to and recovering from it.
+They will also suffer a damaged reputation among stakeholders and customers.
 Customer turnover, business disruption, and system downtime will add to the heavy costs of a data breach.

 Organizations today have around a 30% chance of experiencing a data breach within two years.